meain/beacon/GETTING_STARTED.md

 ## Continuing a previous chat

 - New launches start a fresh session (one-off).
-- Tick *Continue last chat* (`⌘L`) before your first message to resume fin's most recent saved session.
+- Press *Previous chat* (`⌘P`) to load fin's most recent saved session into the view;
+  your next message continues it.
 - Follow-ups within an open window always continue the current conversation.
+- The window opens centered the first time; move it and it remembers where you left it.

 ## Troubleshooting